MicrosoftDocs/bot-docs/articles/bot-service-resources-faq-azure.md

 Read more in the [Azure CLI change log](https://github.com/MicrosoftDocs/azure-docs-cli/blob/master/docs-ref-conceptual/release-notes-azure-cli.md).

-## What are the CLI deployment deprecated commands related to `az deployment`?
+## What are the CLI deprecated commands related to `az deployment`?

 The deprecated Azure CLI commands related to `az deployment` are the following: